 - (i) The Company does not have any fixed assets & immovable property.
 Hence reporting under clause (i) of the CARO 2016 is not applicable. - (ii) As explained to us, the physical verification of inventory has been done by the management at reasonable intervals during the year.
 No material discrepancies were noticed. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - (iv) In our opinion and according to the information and explanations given to us, the Company has not granted any loans, made investments or provided guarantees which require compliance with the provisions of Section 185 and 186 of the Companies Act, 2013 and hence reporting under clause (iv) of the CARO 2016 is not applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year and does not have any unclaimed deposits.
-Hence reporting under clause (v) of the CARO 2016 is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) CARO 2016 is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The company has been regular in depositing undisputed statutory dues, including Service Tax, Value added Tax, Goods and Service Tax, Cess and other material statutory dues applicable to it. - (b) There were no undisputed amounts payable in respect of Income-tax, Service Tax, Value Added Tax, Goods and Service Tax, cess and other material statutory dues in arrears as at 31st March 2019 for a period of more than six months from the date they became payable. - (c) There are no dues of Income-tax, Service Tax, Value Added Tax, and Goods and Service Tax, as on 31st March 2019 on account of disputes. - (viii) The Company has not taken any loans or borrowings from financial institutions, banks and government or has not issued any debentures.
-Hence reporting under clause (viii) of CARO 2016 is not applicable to the Company.
+Hence reporting under clause (v) of the CARO 2016 is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) CARO 2016 is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The company has been regular in depositing undisputed statutory dues, including Service Tax, Value added Tax, Goods and Service Tax, Cess and other material statutory dues applicable to it. - (b) There were no undisputed amounts payable in respect of Income-tax, Service Tax, Value Added Tax, Goods and Service Tax, cess and other material statutory dues in arrears as at 31st March 2020 for a period of more than six months from the date they became payable. - (c) There are no dues of Income-tax, Service Tax, Value Added Tax, and Goods and Service Tax, as on 31st March 2020 on account of disputes.